 yourself unable to avoid lingering at length on them

 before picking up the story again.”

 Mangaman, written by Barry Lyga, was chosen as one of the Best Graphic Novels for Teens 2012, by the Young Adult Library Services Association.
 It also received second place at The New York Book Show and The New England Book Builders of Boston, as well as chosen a top five graphic novel for teens.
 It is now available in over 500 libraries.

 A Distant Soil, Colleen’s epic science fiction/fantasy tale from Image Comics, is a complex space opera, among the first of its kind in the USA, and is ongoing as a webcomic and graphic novel series.

-She won a grant from the Delphi Institute to study American popular culture, and was chosen to represent the United States at the Japan/America manga/comics seminar in Tokyo, Japan along with Eisner award-winning cartoonist Jeff Smith, Pulitzer Prize and Oscar award-winning creator Jules Ffeiffer, Denys Cowan, and Nicole Hollander.
+She won a grant from the Delphi Institute, a branch of the US Information Agency, to study American popular culture, and was chosen to represent the United States at the Japan/America manga/comics seminar in Tokyo, Japan along with Eisner award-winning cartoonist Jeff Smith, Pulitzer Prize and Oscar award-winning creator Jules Ffeiffer, Denys Cowan, and Nicole Hollander.
 She also lectured at the Singapore Writers Festival in 2005. , and was Artist in Residence at the Smithsonian.
 She has exhibited her work at shows and galleries in Milan, Vienna, New York, San Francisco, and Tokyo.